I often received calls from claimants stating Workers Compensation told me ?X?.

 It is my hope that the outlining of the terms and who the respective parties involved has helped clear up misunderstanding or confusion with respect to the lexicon utilized for Workers Compensation Commission claims.
 Please reach out should you need assistance with your claim, it can be a very confusing process.

-Here at Lugar Law PC, we strive to make sure each and every client gets the workers? compensation benefits they deserve.
-From filing your initial injury report and gathering medical evidence to proving the severity and cause of your injury to workers? compensation insurance adjusters, we do everything in our power to ensure that you are treated fairly.
+Here at Lugar Injury Law, we strive to make sure each and every client gets the workers’ compensation benefits they deserve.
+From filing your initial injury report and gathering medical evidence to proving the severity and cause of your injury to workers’ compensation insurance adjusters, we do everything in our power to ensure that you are treated fairly.

-Schedule a free consultation with Lugar Law PC now.
+Schedule a free consultation with Lugar Injury Law now.
 Call us at (540) 384-0348 or fill out our contact form to get started.